 On January 3, 2020, Shuhai Beijing entered into two equity transfer agreements (the "Transfer Agreements") with President of the Company, and a Director of the Company.
-Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer their 51% and 49% ownership interest, respectively, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer their 51% and 49% ownership interest, respectively, in Guohao Century (Beijing) Technology Ltd. ("Guohao Century") to Shuhai
+Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer their 51% and 49% ownership interest, respectively, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer their 51% and 49% ownership interest, respectively, in Guohao Century to Shuhai Beijing.
+Guozhong Times and Guohao Century were established for developing technology for electronic products, intelligence equipment and accessories, and providing software and information system consulting, installation and maintenance services.
+Guozhong Times commenced operations in January 2020, whereas Guohao Century has not yet commenced operation as of this prospectus date.